botlabs-gg/yagpdb-docs-v2/content/docs/reference/components-v2.md

 ## componentBuilder

-`componentBuilder` is a helper for building Discord’s new Components V2 (sections, buttons, menus, galleries, etc.) in YAGPDB custom commands.
+`componentBuilder` is a helper for building Discord’s new Components V2 (sections, buttons, menus, galleries, etc.)

 It provides a simple template-based way to assemble complex message layouts without needing to write raw JSON.

-Instead, you describe components with key–value pairs (sdict, strings, arrays), and `componentBuilder` handles conversion and validation for you.
+You describe components with key–value pairs and `componentBuilder` handles conversion and validation for you.

 This makes it easier to: